Jrr1232/employeeTracker/README.md

 ## 🤔 Introduction

  Command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
-WIll be able to view and manage the departments, roles, and employees in my company.This will help users organize and plan their business.This project uses Node.Js, Inquirer, and MYSQL.
+Users will be able to view and manage the departments, roles, and employees in my company.This will help users organize and plan their business.This project uses Node.Js, Inquirer, and MYSQL.